 What kind of morals is that little terror learning?

-For Marianne, instead of her mother, it was the influence of her sister’s sense, the experience of heartbreak and betrayal, and surviving a life-threatening illness that provided her with a moral education and it completely changes her worldview:
+For Marianne, instead of her mother, it was the influence of her sister’s sense, the experience of heartbreak and betrayal, and surviving a life-threatening illness that provided her with a moral education and it completely changes her worldview.

 “Marianne Dashwood was born to an extraordinary fate.
 She was born to discover the falsehood of her own opinions, and to counteract, by her conduct, her most favourite maxims.”Sense & Sensibility, Ch 50

-And only then was she ready to make a good marriage to Colonel Brandon.
+Then and only then was she ready to make a good marriage to Colonel Brandon.

 Pride and Prejudice

-Mrs. Bennet loved her daughters but was too stupid and preoccupied with securing her own comfort (through getting her daughters hitched) to provide a decent moral education:
+Mrs Bennet loved her daughters but was too stupid and preoccupied with securing her own comfort (through getting her daughters hitched) to provide a decent moral education:

 “She was a woman of mean understanding, little information, and uncertain temper.
 When she was discontented she fancied herself nervous.
 The business of her life was to get her daughters married; its solace was visiting and news.”Pride & Prejudice, Ch 1

-And later in the novel, Elizabeth has a conversation about her and her sisters education with Lady Catherine de Bourgh:
+And later in the novel, Elizabeth has a conversation about her and her sisters’ education with Lady Catherine de Bourgh: